 As this type of lending has evolved, the lending groups have become less restrictive, enabling more lenders and borrowers to participate.
 Borrowers receive the capital they need, while the lenders get a greater return on their money than they would if it sat stagnant in their personal accounts.
-In recent years, checks and balances have been put into place to make peer-to-peer lending even more accessible.

 Types of Peer-to-Peer Loans

 P2P loans are generally up to $40,000, though some sites will go higher.
 There are three main types of P2P loans available.

 Borrowers use the loans to finance medical bills, automobile purchases and home improvements.
 They can also cover debt consolidation.
 These loans are often easier to get through social lending groups because they don’t carry the same restrictions as those from financial institutions.